tufan-repo-rip/typescript-starter-node/README.md

 git clone https://github.com/sramam/typescript-starter-node
 ```

-Since we are using a git repo as a template, a little reconfiguration is required.
+Since we are using a git repo as a template, a little reconfiguration is
-This has been encapsulated into a simple node script - [.reinit](./.reinit).
+required.
+This has been encapsulated into a simple node script -
-The script destroys itself after execution, giving you spanking new project a clean start.
+[.reinit](./.reinit).
+The script destroys itself after execution, giving
+your spanking new project a clean start.

 ```
 node ./.reinit
 ```

-At this point, explore ./src for the bare bones example.
+At this point, explore `./src` for the bare bones example.
 Typically, you'd want to modify `./src/index.ts` to get started.

 ## Development Tooling